padloc/docs/manual/introduction/index.md

 </blockquote>

 We've all been there.
-There is just so many accounts, passwords and other information to keep track of it seems impossible not get confused and overwhelmed.
+There is just so many accounts, passwords and other information to keep track of it seems impossible to not get confused and overwhelmed.
 And to make things worse, every website and app has their own arbitrary rules for passwords and usernames that not only make each signup an annoying chore but end up making each password even harder to remember.
 This